LeanEngine Plans and Prices

 Each application created on LeanCloud comes with a free trial instance with 0.5 CPU and 256 MB memory.
 You can use this instance for learning and testing purposes.

-- A trial instances will start sleeping if no request is made in the past 30 minutes.
+- A trial instance will start hibernating if no request is made in the past 30 minutes.

-- A sleeping instance will resume when a request comes in.
-It may take 2 to 10 seconds for the instance to get back running and have the request processed.
+- A hibernated instance will resume when a request comes in.
+It may take 5 to 30 seconds (depending on the instance start-up time) for the instance to get back running and have the request processed.
 The requests made after that will be responded immediately.

-- If a trial instance has run more than 18 hours in the past 24 hours, it will be forced to sleep and incoming requests will receive
+- If a trial instance has run more than 18 hours in the past 24 hours, it will be forced to hibernate and incoming requests will receive

 503as the error code.
 You can view error logs in your app's Dashboard > LeanEngine > Statistics.